tbrockman/browser-extension-for-opentelemetry/README.md

 > [!NOTE]
 > This project is in early development.
 Please forgive (or feel free to contribute) any missing documentation.
-> This project is largely similar to the archived [opentelemetry-browser-extension](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/archive/opentelemetry-browser-extension-autoinjection) (by [@svrnm](https://github.com/svrnm/opentelemetry-browser-extension/)), but avoids CSP issues with a different content script injection method, offers a few more configurable settings in the UI, and was developed independently.
+> The extension is largely similar to the archived [opentelemetry-browser-extension](https://github.com/open-telemetry/opentelemetry-js-contrib/tree/main/archive/opentelemetry-browser-extension-autoinjection) (by [@svrnm](https://github.com/svrnm/opentelemetry-browser-extension/)), but avoids CSP issues with a different content script injection method, offers more configuration, and was developed independently.

 A [Plasmo](https://docs.plasmo.com/)-based browser extension that automatically instruments webpages with [OpenTelemetry](https://opentelemetry.io/docs/what-is-opentelemetry/).